senzing-garage/knowledge-base/HOWTO/grpc-quickstart.md

 # Senzing quickstart using gRPC

-This Python demonstration works on Linux, Windows, and macOS.
+This Python demonstration of Senzing works on Linux, macOS, and Windows.

 ## Prerequisistes